badd-labs/badd-labs/README.md

 Learning objectives
 ---

-- Application development skills on Ethereum blockchains.
+- Application development skills on Ethereum.
 - Deep understanding of blockchain internals (and development of blockchain extensions).

 In particular,  through our labs, you will gain hands-on experience on the following concepts/keywords: